EricssonResearch/spindump/README.md

 ## News!!!

+Spindump code now uses spaces, not tabs for indents.
+Please configure your editor appropriately!
 Spindump now supports Google QUIC as implemented in Chrome, has improved documentation, and its security has improved with a privilege downgrade on Linux.
 Spindump is also now able to send collected information to a selected web server or another Spindump instance.
-And finally, Spindump transitioned to the use of cmake with the help of Lars Eggert.

 See the [news](https://github.com/EricssonResearch/spindump/blob/master/News.md) page for more details!